 Most of the pricing is based on a low, flat fee, with no limits.
 Its competitive pricing is also consistent across all countries, offering no steep increases from one bundle to another, and with only optional add-ons on top of the flat pricing structure.
 It is also beneficial for seasonal businesses since the add-on options can be turned on and off throughout the year, making it a cost-efficient option.

-Reckon One also offers a 30-day free trial, 24/7 unlimited customer support, which include direct call availability, callback service, email support, and 24/7 online community.
+Reckon One also offers a 30-day free trial, and 24/7 unlimited customer support, which includes direct call availability, callback service, email support, and a 24/7 online community.

 Security and Backups

 Since all of Reckon One’s data is locally hosted, it provides relief to customers who are not comfortable with offshore hosting.
 And given the rise of cyber attacks in the past few years, Reckon One is one step ahead of its competitors whose data are hosted offshore.

 Reckon One uses highly secured SSL encryption and Amazon Web Services for security, hosting and storage.
 It also provides automatic and secure backups.